Exam Resources

 - Set correct context with namespace every time

-k config set-context --current --namespace <namespace>
+k config set-context --current --namespace <namespace> - Use bigger monitor

 - Create files with question number as the prefix